 People like Freddy Silva have made a career in literature and TV presenting evidence to support these theories.
 For instance, Noah's flood is a global catastrophe referenced by every religion and significant culture.
 He also supports the idea used in my stories, places of worship are the home of portals because they were always built on top of pagan locations of energy.

 However, if you're looking for an example of a specific place, let me whisk you off to Peru.
-This is a picture of Puerta de Hayu Marca in Peru.
-Situated on a plateau just off the western banks of Lake Titicaca, Puerta de Hayu Marca translates to the Gate of the Gods.
+Puerta de Hayu Marca in Peru is situated on a plateau just off the western banks of Lake Titicaca, Puerta de Hayu Marca translates to the Gate of the Gods.
 Reaching 23 feet in both height and width, Hayu Marca appears to be a doorway to nowhere carved into a rock face in a remote area known as the Valley of the Spirits or Stone Forest.
 Legend has it that when Spanish conquistadors came to Peru to loot the Inca’s gold, a priest named Amaru Meru used Hayu Marca as a portal to escape.
 Meru allegedly placed a golden disk, known as the “Key to the Gods of the Seven Rays,” into a socket in the center of Hayu Marca’s carved door, opening a portal and allowing him to walk through the stone never to be seen again.

 Closer to home, you can visit Portals of London.
 As the site explains, "From doors between worlds to spacetime-crunching wormholes, the city’s fabric, dimensionally speaking, seems to be uniquely porous.